ultradns/terraform-provider-ultradns/docs/resources/probehttp.md

 -> HTTP probes will only correctly work if the indicated server supports the configured HTTP protocol version, otherwise the probe will fail.

-* `url` - (Required) (String) URL to probe.
+* `url` - (Required) (String) The URL that will be probed..
-* `transmitted_data` - (Optional) (String) Data to send to URL.
+* `transmitted_data` - (Optional) (String) The data to send to the URL.
 * `follow_redirects` - (Optional) (Boolean) Indicates whether or not to follow redirects.
-Default set to false.
+Default value set to false.
 * `expected_response` - (Optional) (String) The Expected Response code for probes to be returned as Successful.
 Valid values are</br>
 `2XX`: Probe will pass for any code between 200-299.</br>
 `3XX`: Probe will pass for any code between 300-399.</br>
 `2XX|3XX`: Probe will pass for any code between 200-399.</br>
 Any combination of HTTP codes between 100-599 separated by "|" </br>For example:</br>
 `201|302`
-* `search_string` - (Optional) (Block Set, Max:1) Nested block describing the strings need to be search on probes successful response.
-It does not search the status line and headers.
+* `search_string` - (Optional) (Block Set, Max:1) Nested block describing the strings required to be searched for a probe’s successful response.
+This does not search the status line or headers.
 The structure of this block is described below.
 * `connect_limit` - (Optional) (Block Set, Max:1) Nested block describing how long the probe stays connected to the resource.
 The structure of this block follows the same structure as the <a href="#nested-limit-block-has-the-following-structure">`limit`</a> block described below.
-* `avg_connect_limit` - (Optional) (Block Set, Max:1) Nested block describing the mean connect time over the five most recent probes run on each agent.
-Only used for Traffic Controller Pools.
+* `avg_connect_limit` - (Optional) (Block Set, Max:1) Nested block describing the mean (average) time to connect for the five most recent probes that have run on each agent.
+This is only used for Traffic Controller pools.
 The structure of this block follows the same structure as the <a href="#nested-limit-block-has-the-following-structure">`limit`</a> block described below.
 * `run_limit` - (Optional) (Block Set, Max:1) Nested block describing how long the probe should run.
 The structure of this block follows the same structure as the <a href="#nested-limit-block-has-the-following-structure">`limit`</a> block described below.
-* `avg_run_limit` - (Optional) (Block Set, Max:1) Nested block describing the mean run time over the five most recent probes run on each agent.
-Only used for Traffic Controller Pools.
+* `avg_run_limit` - (Optional) (Block Set, Max:1) Nested block describing the mean (average) run-time for the five most recent probes that have run on each agent.
+This is only used for Traffic Controller pools.
 The structure of this block follows the same structure as the <a href="#nested-limit-block-has-the-following-structure">`limit`</a> block described below.

 ### Nested `limit` block has the following structure:

-* `warning` - (Optional) (Integer) Time for the HTTP transactional probe for a warning to be generated.
+* `warning` - (Optional) (Integer) Indicates how long the HTTP Transactional Probe should wait before a warning is generated.
-* `critical` - (Optional) (Integer)  Time for the HTTP transactional probe for a critical warning to be generated.
+* `critical` - (Optional) (Integer) Indicates how long the HTTP Transactional Probe should wait before a critical warning is generated.
-* `fail` - (Optional) (Integer)  Time for the HTTP transactional probe for the probe to fail.
+* `fail` - (Optional) (Integer) Indicates how long the HTTP Transactional Probe should wait before it make the probe to fail.

--> `warning` and `critical` are only used for Traffic Controller Pools.
+-> `warning` and `critical` are only used for Traffic Controller Pools

 ### Nested `search_string` block has the following structure:

-* `warning` - (Optional) (String) If the probe does not find the string within the response, or does not match it as a regular expression, a warning will be generated.
+* `warning` - (Optional) (String) If the probe does not find the serach string within the response, or does not match it as a regular expression, a warning will be generated.
-* `critical` - (Optional) (String) If the probe does not find the string within the response, or does not match it as a regular expression, a critical warning will be generated.
+* `critical` - (Optional) (String) If the probe does not find the serach string within the response, or does not match it as a regular expression, a critical warning will be generated.
-* `fail` - (Optional) (String) If the probe does not find the string within the response, or does not match it as a regular expression, the probe will fail.
+* `fail` - (Optional) (String) If the probe does not find the serach string within the response, or does not match it as a regular expression, the probe will fail.

 ## Attributes Reference